 Has it started to feel like spring in your area?
 This week our weather has been warm, and sunny, with a chance of showers.

 Once spring hits, a thin layer of green pollen covers EVERYTHING, and our excitement over the sunshine is often diminished as everyone deals with red itchy eyes and runny noses.

 Despite all that, we have spent as much time as we could outside, and I wanted to create a spring-like math activity to celebrate this season.

-I can’t believe my four-year-old will be starting Kindergarten in August.
-We are continuing our work on sight words and the alphabet words using This Reading Mama’s Reading The Alphabet, and he joins in for most of my six year old’s math activities.
+I can’t believe my four-year-old will be starting kindergarten in August.
+We are continuing our work on sight words and the alphabet words, and he joins in for most of my six-year-old’s math activities.

-Today though I decided to create something just for him.
+Today I decided to create something just for him.

 - Print off each page on cardstock paper.
 Print off the page with the heads 3 times.

-- Cut them out and then laminate.
-(I recommend Scotch Thermal Laminator 2 Roller System, if you do not have access to one)
+- Cut them out and then laminate them.
+(I recommend Scotch Thermal Laminator 2 Roller System if you do not have access to one)